frederic-perez/AmE-dictionary/data/dictionary.md

 __face off__ _v_ :two::hammer: _(sports)_
 __face time__ _n_ :dart: __1__ Time that you spend at your job because you want other people, especially your manager, to see you there, whether or not you are actually doing good work. _Here we reward performance, not face time._ __2__ Time that you spend talking to someone when you are with them, rather than on the telephone.
 __face value__ _n_ :three::hammer:
+__face-off__ _n_ A hostile disagreement face-to-face. _Syn_ confrontation, encounter, showdown _The relationship between the two officers deteriorated until they had a noisy face-off at the chief’s office._
 __facelift__ _n_ :two::hammer: (face-lift)
 __facetious__ _adj_ :six::astonished::pencil2: /fəˈsi ʃəs/ /fuh-SEE-shuss/ Not to be taken seriously; amusing; humorous; frivolous: _I was only being facetious._
 __facetiousness__